Zhasulan66/DrawingApp/README.md

 2. **Erase**
     - Switch to eraser mode to remove unwanted strokes.
+    - Erase all of surface

 3. **Touch Mode (Dragging)**
     - Enable touch mode to move around the canvas without drawing.
+    - Enable to zoom and rotate objects

 4. **Change Color**
     - Select a color from the color palette to change the pen color.